 As an alternative to a fraud alert, consumers have the right to place a "credit freeze" on a credit report, which will prohibit a credit bureau from releasing information in the credit report without the consumer's express authorization.
-A security freeze essentially blocks any potential creditors from being able to view or pull your credit file unless you affirmatively unfreeze or thaw your file beforehand.
-Having a freeze in place does nothing to prevent you from using existing lines of credit you may already have, such as credit, mortgage and bank accounts.
-When you place a freeze, each credit bureau will assign you a personal identification number (PIN) that needs to be supplied when you open a new line of credit.
-When that time comes, consumers can temporarily thaw a freeze for a specified duration either online or by phone.
+The credit freeze is designed to prevent credit, loans, and services from being approved in a consumer's name without consent.
 However, consumers should be aware that using a credit freeze to take control over who gets access to the personal and financial information in their credit report may delay, interfere with, or prohibit the timely approval of any subsequent request or application they make regarding a new loan, credit, mortgage, or any other account involving the extension of credit.
 Pursuant to federal law, consumers cannot be charged to place or lift a credit freeze on their credit report.
 To request a credit freeze, individuals may need to provide some or all of the following information:

 - 1. Full name (including middle initial as well as Jr., Sr., II, III, etc.); - 2.
 Social Security number; - 3.
 Date of birth; - 4.
 Addresses for the prior two to five years; - 5.
-Proof of current address, such as a current utility bill or telephone bill; - 6.
+Proof of current address, such as a current utility bill or telephone bill: - 6.
 A legible photocopy of a government-issued identification card (state driver's license or ID card, etc.); and - 7.
 A copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft if they are a victim of identity theft.